erizomovil/PrototipoHTML-CSS-JAVA/readme.md

 The cards have the covers of the books we offer and ther tittle and author and if you click on them you can see their Book Blurb.

-Contact, which only provides information.
+Contact, which only provides information and has the link to the comunity chat.

 Stores which has information on our stores.